Charles M. “Marty” Gaugush, Wausau, ended his long battle with leukemia on Sunday, November 3, 2019 at the age of 91.

 Peterson/Kraemer Funeral Home, 1302 Sixth Street, Wausau is in charge of arrangements.
 Online condolences may be expressed at www.petersonkraemer.com

-To send flowers to Charles "Marty" M. Gaugush's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Charles "Marty" M. Gaugush, please visit our floral store.